 Establish a practice routine and stick to it.
 Perhaps, it is three throwing sessions a week allowing you to work on your throwing technique and distance.
 One suggestion is to use time after your other workouts to ensure that your muscles are warm.
 It is quite easy to stress a cold shoulder when throwing a full-sized basketball so ease into the routine and build strength in your arms, shoulders and related muscles.

-A great resource that I recommend is from the ex-Navy SEAL, USNA graduate and fitness expert, Stew Stewart and Military.com.
+A great resource that I recommend is from the ex-Navy SEAL, USNA graduate and fitness expert, Stew Smith and Military.com.
 His article, How to Pass the Service Academy CFA, is quite thorough and provides a spectrum of exercises to help you improve your basketball throw as well as the other CFA events.
 I recommend using a brick wall (or other structure) to allow you to throw the basketball against it and recover the rebound as it bounces back to you.
 The idea is to make short throws to improve your throwing technique by practicing your grip, ensuring you are throwing the ball straight and building your strength.
 For distance, use other exercises and practice throws in an open area.

 Test yourself periodically to record your progress on each CFA event, including the basketball throw.
 If you are not making gains in your throwing accuracy and distance, then you will need to reset your basketball-throw practice routine.
 Your progress may be slow, but keep up your robust practice routine, and I guarantee you will be successful in this event and the other CFA assessments.

-[If you are a high school junior (or sophomore or freshman), let's talk.
-I help students prepare for the admissions process for the US Service Academies (i.e., the US Air Force Academy, the US Naval Academy, the US Military Academy, the US Coast Guard Academy and the US Merchant Marine Academy).
-Twenty of my students over the last four years have won appointments and ROTC scholarships.
+[ If you are a high school junior (or sophomore or freshman), let's talk.
+As an admissions coach, I help students prepare for the admissions process for the US Service Academies.
+More than 45 of my students over the last six years have won appointments and ROTC scholarships.
 You can do the same! -- Call me at 503.515.7406 or email at firstname.lastname@example.org ]